-SensibleSummaries is very easy to use and appreciate: just select, paste or drop a document, and in 1 click you get its content back as a text, PDF or vocal summary.
+SensibleSummaries is very easy to use and appreciate: just select, paste or drop a document, and in 1 click you get it back as a text, PDF or vocal summary.

 Available as a software API or plug-and-play server appliance, SensibleSummaries brings summarization to any of your applications and runs on any infrastructure, including your own exclusively.

 Because Sensiblesummaries is GAFAMs-free, it can be trained on specific documents and vocabularies, keeps costs under control, secures data end-to-end and complies with GDPR and all other privacy regulations.

 Discover why adopting SensibleSummaries is the most sensible decision you can make today...

 More and more to know in less and less time...

 SensibleSummaries gives you the gist of any text or document -- in your preferred format.

 Context - Wikipedia is a valuable test case because of its variety in contents and styles, even though a factual bias is encouraged.
 This bias is precisely one of the main interests here: facts are what most summaries users want, and anyone can appreciate the pertinence of the result from reading the source.
 We present the Spanish version as Spanish is one of the lesser available language in summarization.
 French and English versions are available as well.

 Documents type - This demo features a selection of articles on many topics - artistic, technical, historical, biographical - and of different lengths.
 As with other SensibleSummaries demos, the source area also accepts pasted text (any content, from Wikipedia or not).